Faerbit/Saxum/Readme.md

 If you get it compiling, please get in touch with me afterwards.

 ##Modding
 In theory the game is highly moddable.
+For modding some knowledge in XML and Lua is required.
 If you're interested in this, please get in touch with me, so I can explain the workflow to you.